ShawnBei/3DSensorimotorObstacleAvoidance/README.md

 - Do you have a down direction component yet?
   If not, think about a component implementing a preference for level flight and perhaps a preferred height.
 - Turn around when closer than 0.1 m.
+  - Not possible, unless increase angular velocity when turn
 - Evaluate a longer time window.
 - Take out / reduce any random components and see what happens.
 - I don't understand how a random walk can occur in the interplay of a global attraction and local information...
 Perhaps this is what one needs to focus on.
 - Your aim should be to reduce randomness in the trajectories.

+### Week 4

+#### 16/07

+- Elevation problem
+  - When seperating elevation and azimuth, I did the same experiments (2d ring) setting one of them to 0 respectively, the results seemed to be correct.
+  - The problem might be the way I combined them?

+#### 17/07

+-

+### Week 5

+#### 22/07

+- Find out a good way to solve the elevation problem